Burn-E99/mybatis-lang-support/README.md

 ## Extension Settings
 * `mybatis-lang-support.mapperPath`: Name of the folder holding your mapper.xml files.
 Start with `./` to make relative to this workspace.
 * `mybatis-lang-support.mapperTag`: Name of the tag that defines the mappers.
+* `mybatis-lang-support.legacySupport`: Enable this setting to support legacy standards.
+This setting will remove the namespace requirement for `<include refid=\"\"/>`, allowing ids to be referenced without a namespace.

 ## Installation
 Get it direct from the [Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=ean-milligan.mybatis-lang-support).